openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 func fails(): Unit
 ```

-Functionality: Defines that invoking the stub signature will cause the test to fail, throwing an [AssertionException](../../unittest/unittest_package_api/unittest_package_exceptions.md#class-assertexception) when execution reaches the stub signature.
+Functionality: Defines that calling the stub signature will cause the test to fail, throwing an [AssertionException](../../unittest/unittest_package_api/unittest_package_exceptions.md#class-assertexception) when the stub signature is executed.

 ## class AnyMatcher